 When to Start Financial Planning

 The best time to start financial planning is when you feel the need to organize your finances better or when you want to prepare for significant life events, such as marriage, the birth of a child, buying a home or approaching retirement.
 Starting as early as possible allows you to take advantage of compound interest, making your savings and investments grow more significantly over time.
-It’s also never too late to begin, either.
+It’s never too late to begin.
 Whether you’re just starting your career, in the middle of your life or nearing retirement, financial planning can help you make informed decisions about your money.

 The Role of a Financial Planner